benjamin-musil/benjamin-musil.github.io/README.md

 ## Ben Musil - Experience and Bio
 Thank you for stopping by!
 My name is Ben and I am married and father to one (so far!).
-I was born and raised in Austin, Texas but open to relocation!
+I was born and raised in Austin, Texas but am open to relocation!
 I graduated from Texas A&M with a degree in Mechanical Engineering but I have steered my career towards software engineering and web development through further education, taking on more responsibilities at work, and pursuing personal projects to practice those skills.

 <img src="resources/ben-family.jpeg" alt="Picture of Ben's family"
 	title="Ben's Family" width="400px"/>